Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Teams usually adopt Zuora when billing connects to many internal systems and requires audit-ready reporting, global payments, and compliance guardrails.

-Product access and usage enforcement typically remain outside the platform, while Zuora focuses on scale, reliability, and finance ownership.
+Product access and usage enforcement typically remain outside the platform, while Zuora focuses on scale, reliability, and financial ownership.

-• Usage metering and rating – Mediate and rate usage events for usage-based billing and hybrid billing.
+Usage metering and rating: Mediate and rate usage events for usage-based billing.

-Most usage billing problems come from ownership, not tooling.
+Most usage billing problems come from ownership, not tools.
 After comparing features, decide who controls pricing and usage decisions inside your organization.
-That choice determines how your usage-based billing model operates day to day.
+That choice determines how your usage-based billing model operates daily.

 Engineering-owned pricing works when pricing logic ships through code.
 Usage tracking and enforcement live inside the application.
 Engineers decide how usage events translate into limits, overages, or blocks for pay-as-you-go features or a tiered pricing model.